 The rest of the day we sat in the hotel's hot tub and marinated in our good feelings of accomplishing the goal we set out for ourselves.
 That and we ate lots of gelato...
 Mmmm...
 Being near the Italian district has its perks.

-next.
+All in all, the race was a great experience and we are even thinking about which one we will run next.
 Possibly Portland in October... or maybe Walt Disney World in January... or Arizona's Rock N' Roll marathon also in January...
 Who is going to run it with us???

 4 comments: